bruno-/sidekiq-power-fetch/README.md

 However, if you need a reliable solution for a hobby project, or your commercial project doesn't have enough revenue (yet), you can use this gem.

+## Using this gem?

+Please [email me](mailto:sidekiq-power-fetch@brunosutic.com) if you're using this gem and would like to be added to the list of users in the readme.

 ## License

 LGPL-3.0, see the [LICENSE file](LICENSE).